polarmobile/coffeescript-style-guide/README.md

 When calling functions, choose to omit or include parentheses in such a way that optimizes for readability.
 Keeping in mind that "readability" can be subjective, the following examples demonstrate cases where parentheses have been omitted or included in a manner that the community deems to be optimal:

+[SUGGESTED FOR PORTAL]: always use parentheses for function calls

 ```coffeescript
 baz 12